cockroachdb/docs/v21.2/multiregion-overview.md

 - [Global tables](#global-tables) are optimized for low-latency reads from _all regions_.

 {{site.data.alerts.callout_info}}
-Table locality settings are used for optimizing latency under different read/write patterns.
-If you are optimizing for read/write access to all of your tables from a single region (the primary region), there is nothing else you need to do once you set your [database's primary region](#database-regions).
+Table locality settings are used for optimizing latency under different read and write patterns.
+If you are optimizing for read and write access to all of your tables from a single region (the primary region), there is nothing else you need to do once you set your [database's primary region](#database-regions).
 {{site.data.alerts.end}}

 ### Regional tables